its-vanshita/SocialPulse/README.md

 - Upload a CSV file in the “Upload a Review CSV File” section.
 - Explore charts: Sentiment Distribution, Intent & Emotion Summaries, Aspect Breakdown.
 - Review the “Aspect-Based Sentiment Summary (%)” table.
-- Scroll to “Sentiment Analysis — Final Report” and click “Final report generation” to trigger the Gemini-powered executive report.
+- Under “AI Analysis & Recommendations”, click “Final report generation” to trigger the Gemini-powered executive report.
   - The report is displayed on-screen and can be downloaded as a `.txt` file.

 ### CSV Requirements